OMikkel/openai-proxy/README.md

 # OpenAI Proxy Server

-A secure, auditable proxy for OpenAI's API with API key management, usage logging (SQLite), and utility scripts for key management and usage reporting.
+This is a proxy for OpenAI's API with with own API key management.
+It is designed to handle student access to LLMs in a large classes where access can be managed and logged.

 ## Features